mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * How KeyPackages are distributed
 * How the ratchet tree is distributed
-* How proespective external joiners get a GroupInfo object for the group
+* How prospective external joiners get a GroupInfo object for the group
 * Whether MLSPlaintext or MLSCiphertext messages are used for Proposal and Commit messages